 And it’s never too late to course correct as Charlotte demonstrates.
 “In my 20’s I started thinking about it more and how it doesn’t make sense to eat everything just because it was in front of me, ” she says.
 “My husband and I have a balanced approach to eating healthy while also enjoying what we eat, which is what we try to teach our toddlers as they develop in to adults.”

-At the end of this series that was never intended to be a series, I ask every parent, teacher and caregiver to consider if old, handed-down approaches to feeding like rewarding kids with food, forcing them to eat and cleaning their plates, are the type of lessons we want to teach kids.
+I ask every parent, teacher and caregiver to consider if old, handed-down approaches to feeding like rewarding kids with food, forcing them to eat and cleaning their plates, are the type of lessons we want to teach kids.
 Will it help them effectively navigate a food-plenty environment as adults?
 I think it’s pretty clear the answer is no.

 What do you think?